 Student Senate is responsible for recommending fee distributions for the

-Student Activity Fees and the Student Center Fees to the Assistant Dean of
+Student Activity Fees to the Assistant Dean of

 Students.
 The Assistant Dean of Students